 What is the best approach to the end of one year and the beginning of the next?
-Is it to continue carrying with us the weight of 2017?
-Or is it to enter 2018 unburdened and hopeful?
+Is it to continue carrying with us the weight of last year?
+Or is it to enter the new year unburdened and hopeful?

 Real Challenges Constrain Vision

-Fully aware of and sensitive to the situation, I was nonetheless frustrated because I knew from experience that a strategic plan would help the organization move to the next level.
+Fully aware of and sensitive to the situation, I was frustrated because I knew from experience that a strategic plan would help the organization move to the next level.
 While that next level might not have seemed extraordinary to an outside observer, it could be, nonetheless, transformative for this organization at this particular time.
-So, overcome by my own feelings, I blurted out that the board should plan as if money were no object!
+So, overcome by my feelings, I blurted out that the board should plan as if money were no object!

 Breaking Free

-This anecdote embodies the conundrum – do we carry everything forward or do we begin anew?
+This anecdote embodies the conundrum – do we carry everything forward, or do we begin anew?
 Is there a third option – both?

 Looking Ahead